 What is the 50:30:20 Budget rule?

-50%: Spend on needs like groceries, housing, utilities, health insurance, and travel.
+50%: Essential needs, including groceries, housing, utilities, health insurance, and transportation.

 What is the 30 days rule in budgeting?